July 30, 2018

 Final Words to Take Home

 Agile offers various benefits to the organization.
 It helps in focusing on the pitfalls of the project such as cost, completion date and changes in an efficient way.
-The implementation of agile eliminates the barrier in more focused and leaner way.
+The implementation of agile eliminates the barrier in a more focused and leaner way.

 Blog by Varun Dutta